Humed-Muhammad/investSky-test/README.md

 This boilerplate is  Created By expo based react native boilerplate and template generator.

+The owner of the boilerplate [Humed Muhammad](https://github.com/Humed-Muhammad)

+More info on the boilerplate [Setup-Expo npm Package](https://www.npmjs.com/package/setup-expo)

 It has some scaffolding using generators to help you speed up your development and come with pre configure features listed below:-

 # Features